Ferdinand Porsche

 Ferdinand Porsche (Note: The name Porsche is pronounced /de/ in German and /ˈpɔrʃə/ POR-shə in English, with an audible schwa.
 However, the realization /pɔːrʃ/ PORSH is also common in English.)
-(3 September 1875 – 30 January 1951) was a German-Czech automotive engineer and founder of the Porsche AG.
-He is best known for creating the first gasoline–electric hybrid vehicle (Lohner–Porsche), the Volkswagen Beetle, the Auto Union racing cars, the Mercedes-Benz SS/SSK, and several other important developments and Porsche automobiles.
+(3 September 1875 – 30 January 1951) was an Austrian-German automotive engineer and founder of the Porsche AG.
+He is best known for creating the first gasoline-electric hybrid vehicle (Lohner-Porsche), the Volkswagen Beetle, the Auto Union racing cars, the Mercedes-Benz SS/SSK, and several other important developments and Porsche automobiles.

-An important contributor to the German war effort during World War II, Porsche was involved in the production of advanced tanks such as the VK 45.01 (P), the Elefant (initially called "Ferdinand") self-propelled gun, and the Panzer VIII Maus super-heavy tank, as well as other weapon systems, including the V-1 flying bomb.
+An important contributor to the war effort of Nazi Germany during World War II, Porsche was involved in the production of advanced tanks such as the VK 45.01 (P), the Elefant (initially called "Ferdinand") self-propelled gun, and the Panzer VIII Maus super-heavy tank, as well as other weapon systems, including the V-1 flying bomb.
 Porsche was a member of the Nazi Party and an honorary Oberführer of the Allgemeine SS.
 He was a recipient of the German National Prize for Art and Science, the SS-Ehrenring and the War Merit Cross.

 Porsche was inducted into the International Motorsports Hall of Fame in 1996 and was named the Car Engineer of the Century in 1999.